Improving threshold for fault-tolerant color code quantum computing by flagged weight optimization: Details of weight

 Because of the monotonicity of the logarithm function, $E(S)$ can also be represented as

-Thus, under the assumption that error probabilities are not identical across all data qubits, the task of decoding is to estimate the errors satisfying the syndrome constraints and minimizing the sum of the following values:
+Thus, under the assumption that error probabilities are not identical across all data errors and measurement errors, the task of decoding is to estimate the errors satisfying the syndrome constraints and minimizing the sum of the following values:

 Therefore, by setting the weights of the decoder to the values defined by Eq.~\eqref{weight}, it is possible to decode taking into account the difference in each error probability.
-Weights for measurement errors can also be derived through the same reasoning if we assume that the measurement errors occur independently.